jannin75/DesktopThing/README.md

 You can set the delay for the slide show to advance near the top of the .ino file.
 I also included the ability to just touch the screen to advance to the next picture if desired.

 I crerated a housing in FreeCAD to hold my custom setup.
 I used a prototype board and soldered the pico and some connectors to the board along with the RTC.
-Cad files can be found in the cad files folder.
+3mf cad files are uploaded.

 Full list of hardware I used: